sunniesnow/sscharter/tutorial/tutorial.md

 ### BPM changes

+> [!NOTE]
-*Notice*: because *Big-D* does not have BPM changes, this part of the tutorial will not be used in the actual chart of *Big-D*.
+> Because *Big-D* does not have BPM changes,
+> this part of the tutorial will not be used in the actual chart of *Big-D*.
-You may still try it out, though.
+> You may still try it out, though.

 You can use `bpm` to set the BPM starting at the current beat.